technology-toolbox/website/content/blog/jjameson/2010/05/27/using-powershell-to-delete-a-site-with-subsites-in-sharepoint-server-2010.md

 ---
-title: "Using PowerShell to Delete a Site with Subsites in SharePoint Server 2010"
+title: Using PowerShell to Delete a Site with Subsites in SharePoint Server 2010
 date: 2010-05-27T05:39:00-06:00
 excerpt:
   "When using the \"DR.DADA\" approach to SharePoint development , I often find